-Applications will be processed when the following items have been forwarded to the office of admissions and financial aid:
+Applications will be processed when the following items have been forwarded to the office of admissions:

-- 1. A D'Youville College application form (includes online application) and a \$25.00 (U.S. funds) non-refundable processing fee.
-Checks payable to: D'Youville College-Application Fee. - 2.
-Official high school transcripts and/or proof of completion of the GED, as well as any transcripts for any post-secondary courses completed. - 3.
-Results of the SAT or ACT testing (SAT or ACT test scores are often recorded on the student's high school transcript).
+- A D'Youville College application form or online application and a \$25 (U.S. funds) non-refundable processing fee.
+Checks payable to: D'Youville College-Application Fee. - Official high school transcripts and/or proof of completion of the GED, as well as any transcripts for any post-secondary courses completed. - Results of the SAT or ACT testing (SAT or ACT test scores are often recorded on the student's high school transcript).